joez2450/sep11-freedom-project/tool/learning-log.md

 ]
 ```

+Reminder: A comma is used to indicate the end of a layer in a level.
+The closing bracket fully concludes the level.
+If there is another set of quotation marks present, a new layer is created in the same level.

 * I added a new camera feature using two separate `camPos` enwrapped in `.onUpdate` and  a new component of `.onPhysicsResolve` so that it is always zoomed in onto the user sprite.